 Under the terms of its current Charter, the Governance and Nominating Committee's (the "Governance Committee") responsibilities include assisting Vericel's Board of Directors in fulfilling its responsibilities by reviewing and reporting to the Board of Directors on (i) corporate governance compliance mechanisms, (ii) corporate governance roles amongst management and directors, and (iii) establishing a process for identifying and evaluating nominees for the Board of Directors.
 The Governance Committee may delegate duties or responsibilities to subcommittees or to one member of the Governance Committee.
 The Governance Committee also considers qualified candidates for appointment and nomination for election to the Board of Directors and makes recommendations concerning such candidates.
 Consistent with this function, the Governance Committee encourages continuous improvement of, and fosters adherence to, our corporate governance policies, procedures and practices at all levels.
-Ms. Hagen (Chair), Dr. Zerbe and Dr. Wotton were members of the Governance Committee are independent (as independence is defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+Ms. Hagen (Chair), Dr. Zerbe and Dr. Wotton were members of the Governance Committee during the fiscal year ended December 31, 2018.
+During the fiscal year ended December 31, 2018, the Governance Committee held four meetings.
+All members of the Governance Committee are independent (as independence is defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Governance Committee acts pursuant to a written charter, a current copy of which is available on the Investor Relations page of our website, www.vcel.com, and by following the Corporate Governance link.